 Transferring a Registration

-With our experience and expertise we are able to guide customers through transferring new registrations to their vehicle, or obtaining a retention certificate to allow you to keep the Number Plate for up to 3 years before registering on a vehicle.
+With our experience and expertise we are able to guide customers through transferring new registrations to their vehicle or obtaining a DVLA Retention Document certificate to allow you to keep the number plate for up to 10 years from the time of purchase before having to register to a vehicle.